rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-15-184ad25a050e43d8-ex-parte-interim-order-in-the-matter-of-insider-trading-by-certain-entities-in-t.md

 stocks:
 - IEX
 tags:
-- insider-trading
+- cerc
 - enforcement
-- prohibition-of-insider-trading
 - ex-parte-order
 - interim-order
 - investigation
-- IEX
-- CERC
+- prohibition-of-insider-trading
-- UPSI
+- upsi
 title: Ex-Parte Interim Order in the matter of Insider Trading by certain entities in the scrip of IEX
 ---